ramrom/rams_dot_files/cheatsheets/golang_cheatsheet.md

 - https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part2.html
 - goroutines pre-empted only at safe points, at function calls
     - many of these are inserted before/after function calls by compiler
+    - yield points are injected in parts of code to allow runtime to pre-empt to ensure fair scheduling
 - GC generally done by concurrently running dedicated goroutines

 # GO MOD